Another one of my favorite clean beauty subscription boxes showed up at my door this past weekend – August’s Petit Vour box!

 Trying it out as a face mask!
 Be careful not to leave the mask on too long as the clay can start to draw moisture from the skin.
 (I’d recommend removing it before it completely dries out.)

-Looking at the ingredients list, it’s actually quite minimal – all that’s inside is dead sea mineral clay, matcha powder, activated charcoal, and Formulary 55’s own proprietary blend of essential oils.
-I’m actually a bit tempted to try and re-create this on my own, though the exact scent may be a little difficult to capture!
+Looking at the ingredients list, it’s actually quite minimal – all that is inside is dead sea mineral clay, matcha powder, activated charcoal, and Formulary 55’s own proprietary blend of essential oils.
+I’m actually tempted to try and re-create this on my own, though the exact scent may be a little difficult to capture!

 Learn more & sign up at Petit Vour!